Scinawa/quantumalgorithms.org/README.md

 - always use thm, lem, cor, in references: \@ref(thm:qla).
 - Use the bash comand `grep "\`{lemma" * to have the list of all lemmas (or theorems) so after we can check if they are used correctly with \@ref() and there are no wrong \ref{}.
 - If you need a fast way for translating citation from latex \cite{ciao} to markdown [@ciao], you can use \\cite{(.*?)} -----> [@$1]
+- If you need to cite a reference in the name of a theorem environment, use [Text references](https://bookdown.org/yihui/bookdown/markdown-extensions-by-bookdown.html#text-references)